nisrulz/twitterbot-java/README.md

 I built this twitter bot to automate few tasks on twitter with respect to GDG New Delhi.

 ###Steps
-1. Create a file named `twitter4j.properties` and update it with credentials from your twitter dashboard
+1. Create a file named `twitter4j.properties`, place it right under the `src` folder and update it with credentials from your twitter dashboard

     ```
    oauth.consumerKey=Your_Consumer_Key